danesh-d/danvim/README.md

 "colorscheme distinguished

-in the ".vimrc" file inlcuded in this repository.
+and commment any other color scheme that has been in use before in the ".vimrc" file inlcuded in this repository.

 That's it!
 Enjoy!